Skip to contents

 bidirect

-is the motif bi-directional.
-If TRUE, the reverse-complement of the motif will be used as well.
+Whether the motif is bi-directional.
+If TRUE, the reverse-complement is also scored.

 spat_bin_size